indy/seni/README.txt

-* compiling for OSX:
+* compiling and testing on Linux/MacOS:

-for each compile run:
-./make/osx.sh

-test the output by executing:
-build_osx\seni-c
+./make/unix.sh

-* compiling for WebAssembly on OSX:
+* compiling WebAssembly on Linux/MacOS:

 run this once in the console:
 source misc\setup_wasm.sh

 then for each compile run:
-./make/wasm.sh
+./make/unix.sh wasm

 test the output by opening build_wasm\seni-wasm.html in a browser that supports WebAssembly